mirage-mirage/ave234sasdfk399234/Readme.md

 ## Step 3

 1. open `cmd` in `\React`
+2. run command `npm install` to install node modules.
-2. run command `npm start` to run the react app.
+3. run command `npm start` to run the react app.

 ### Snapshot of Test are in SQL Script folder.